samuelhbne/vpn-launchpad/README.md

 ## Before running

-Docker is necessary for vpn-launchpad. curl and dig will be used for local proxy testing but not compulsory.
+Docker is necessary for running vlp and lproxy. curl and dig will be used for lproxy verification after local proxy building but not compulsory.

 #### Docker installation for Raspbian or Ubuntu
 ```